jonganc/keyminder/react-app/README.md

 We use the same codes as in XWindows, which are all 4-letter strings, e.g. "TLDE" for (the standard location of) the '~' character, "AE01" for the '1' key, "AD01" for the 'q' key.

+For example, /usr/share/X11/xkb/geometry/pc on Ubuntu 18.04 gives the keycodes of the keys.

 [In text, we refer to a key code in quotes, e.g. "AE01"]

 ### key-event (KeyEvent)